unknowngirll/LLM-Project/README.md

-# Automated Metadata Extraction for Osteoarthritis Research
+# Automated Extraction for Osteoarthritis Research

 **Project Overview**
 This repository contains a specialized bioinformatics pipeline designed to automate the extraction of structured metadata from Osteoarthritis (OA) literature.
 By leveraging local, open-weight Large Language Models (LLMs), this project transforms unstructured PubMed abstracts into a structured knowledge base to support the assisted curation of the **OATargets** database.